 How often had I used these arguments persuasively to counter the objections of my friends against this move.
 Was it possible that I had become a victim of my own persuasion efforts?
 Is this new role going to provide the kind of satisfaction and success I was looking for?
 One of the things I have enjoyed most in my executive role was working with very fine people.
 Is the environment going to be that stimulating in the academic world?
 Perhaps they had their own rat-race – the publish or perish syndrome.
 Wouldn’t that be self-defeating?
 An academic career in India is generally looked down upon and I had been consistently maintaining that management education was a different world.
 Is it really all that different or have I been generalizing too much on the basis of my experience with some of the professors?
 Lately, the monetary aspect has begun to disturb me.
 Perhaps I’m underplaying its importance.

 I’m going to take a 50% cut in my salary and I’m virtually giving up all the perks I’m so used to now.
 It is this factor that influences career paths for most people and it is this factor that I have underplayed the most.
-After all, the urge for self-development, the quest for a socially relevant role are unlikely to matter without physical comforts and security.
-It is strange how I can still weigh the pros and cons of the two options and consider them nearly equally attractive even at time when they have ceased to be options.
+After all, the urge for self-development and the quest for a socially relevant role is unlikely to matter without physical comforts and security.
+It is strange how I can still weigh the pros and cons of the two options and consider them nearly equally attractive even at a time when they have ceased to be options.

 The train of thought is broken by the landing of the aircraft.
 I am awakened to reality as passengers scramble to get out from the rear exit to save perhaps three minutes of their precious time.
 These executives are in a real hurry.